dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

 File Descriptor Checksum Support
 ================================
-As of 1.9, Dockstore will calculate a SHA-1 checksum during a refresh for every container, descriptor, and test parameter file included in a tool or workflow.
-Once the refresh is done, you must publish your entry in order to access the information via our `TRS V2 endpoints <https://dockstore.org/api/static/swagger-ui/index.html#/GA4GHV20>`_.
+Dockstore returns a SHA-256 checksum for every container, descriptor, and test parameter file included in a tool or workflow.
+You must publish your entry in order to access the information via our `TRS V2 endpoints <https://dockstore.org/api/static/swagger-ui/index.html#/GA4GHV20>`_.
 More specifically, the endpoints that contain checksums for files are as follows:

 - `Descriptor (primary) <https://dockstore.org/api/static/swagger-ui/index.html#/GA4GHV20/toolsIdVersionsVersionIdTypeDescriptorGet>`_